SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/web-config.md

 ### More than one ArchivePath

 You can have more than one ArchivePath in your Web installation.
-You need to edit Web.config and add more Archive Paths under the Documents section:
+You need to edit *web.config* and add more Archive Paths under the Documents section:

 ```xml
 <Documents>